 - Breast cancer rates for women over 50 have remained stable since 2003, which a peak of diagnosis rates in the late 1990’s.

-- Starting in the 1980′s, mortality rate of African-American women from breast cancer began to diverge from non-Hispanic white women.
+- Starting in the 1980’s, The measure of the number of deaths in a particular population. of African-American women from breast cancer began to diverge from non-Hispanic white women.
 By 2007, African-American women had a 41% higher mortality than non-Hispanic white women.